• 0091-22-66157017

 Machining

-Zeron 100 requires a little more care in machining than the 300 series austenitics.
+Machining wants slightly more care than 300-series austenitics. lower surface speed, sharper tooling, generous chip clearance.
 If heavy or uneven machining to tight tolerances is to be carried out on wrought Zeron 100 components, machining should be carried out in stages.
 As a last resort, a stress relieving heat treatment can be applied but this can result in a reduction of toughness and corrosion resistance.

 ASTM A923 - Test Method A - Sodium Hydroxide Etch Test for Classification of Etch Structures of Duplex Stainless Steels